hatefr/Sentiment_analysis/README.md

 # Sentiment_analysis

-This project aims to apply sentiment analysis on the  [HappyDB](https://www.kaggle.com/ritresearch/happydb) corpus from Kaggle.
+This project aims to impelement sentiment analysis on the  [HappyDB](https://www.kaggle.com/ritresearch/happydb) corpus from Kaggle.
 The classifications are affection, exercise, bonding, nature, leisure, achievement, enjoy_the_moment.
 The data set contains more than 100,000 happy moments crowd-sourced via Amazon’s Mechanical Turk.

 The notebook consist of the following parts: